commercialhaskell/stack/README.md

 the selected snapshot, the `extra-deps` configuration value, and your local packages.
 The only way to get stack to change its build plan is to modify one of those three.
 Updating the index will have no impact on stack's behavior.

+__I need to modify an upstream package, how should I do it?__

+Typically, you will want to get the source for the package and then add it to your `packages` list in stack.yaml. `stack unpack` is one approach for the former.
+Another would be to add the upstream package as a submodule to your project.